 I need information about...

-Taurine is a conditionally essential amino acid present in high amounts in meat and fish.
-Normally, an adequate amount of taurine is synthesized in the human body from cysteine and hypotaurine.
+Taurine is an essential amino acid.
+There are high amounts of it in meat and fish.
+Normally, enough taurine is synthesized in the human body from cysteine and hypotaurine.

-Taurine has been said to help regulate the nervous system, and has been used to treat anxiety, seizure disorders, and the hyperactivity associated with attention deficit hyperactive disorder (ADHD).
+Taurine has been said to help control the nervous system.
+It’s been used to treat anxiety and seizure issues.
+It’s also been used to treat the hyperactivity due to attention deficit hyperactive disorder (ADHD).

-Women who are pregnant or breastfeeding should not use taurine supplements.
+Women who are pregnant or breastfeeding shouldn’t use taurine supplements.
 Breast milk contains high levels of taurine as compared with cow's milk.
-Cow's milk-based formulas are supplemented with taurine.
+Taurine is added to formula made with cow’s milk.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR